Wolfgang Stegmüller: Philosophy of science

 Stegmüller is regarded as one of the leading philosophers of science of the second half of the 20th century.
-Deeply influenced by Thomas S. Kuhn and Joseph D. Sneed, he and several co-workers expanded upon the ideas of Sneed in order to overcome the prevalent rationality crisis of the science that was often regarded as a consequence of Kuhn's works.
+Deeply influenced by Thomas S. Kuhn and Joseph D. Sneed, he and several co-workers expanded upon the ideas of Sneed in order to overcome the prevalent rationality crisis of science that was often regarded as a consequence of Kuhn's works.
 Furthermore, this led him to a new answer to the problems of theoretical concepts.
 This line of investigations is today known as the "structural theory of the empirical sciences".